tonywenuon/reading-progress/reading-record.md

 ### Limitations:
 1. The predicted answers can further be re-ranked to get better results.
-2. There is no reasonin
+2. There is no reasoning process between the paragraphs in the model.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MjcxNjAwNiwxNDI1NzQ3NzY0LDc0NT
+eyJoaXN0b3J5IjpbLTkzMTkyMjY4NywxNDI1NzQ3NzY0LDc0NT
 IwMjc3OCwxNTI2MTY5NjY5LC0xNDU4NDI5OTM5XX0=
 -->